Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 Clearly this means that in the limit, if the system doesn't eventually continue growing, it will not be able to maintain its peg.

 Perhaps that's not an unreasonable assumption though.
 After all, the monetary base for most world currencies have experienced nearly monotonic growth for the last several decades.
+It's possible that a stable cryptocurrency might experience similar growth.

 ![image](https://user-images.githubusercontent.com/10965087/35904987-1d792ac8-0b9a-11e8-8c43-4d32c3b7bbca.png)